Capevace/capevace.github.io/_projects_apps/wpls.md

 ---
-title: WP License Server
+title: WordPress License Server
-subtitle: Automatic updates & licensing for your premium WordPress plugins
+subtitle: Automatic updates & licensing for WordPress plugins

 buyLink: https://codecanyon.net/item/wordpress-plugin-update-license-server-automatic-updates-for-your-own-plugins/21464774

-project:
+metadata:
   platform: Web
   tech: Laravel / WordPress
   year: 2018

 slides:
   - slide-1.png
   - slide-2.png

-featured: 13
 ---

 WordPress License Server enables you to supply automatic updates for the plugins you develop, while only allowing such features if the customer actually owns a license.